Devil-Code/Volume-Analysis/README.md

 # Volume Analysis Tool

-This repository contains a Python tool for analyzing the Master Boot Record (MBR) of a disk image.
+A Python tool for analyzing the Master Boot Record (MBR) of a disk image.
 The tool extracts partition information, checks for consistency, and identifies unpartitioned disk space.

 ## Features